TheMehranKhan/themehrankhan/README.md

 you can find my links here, don't trust other ones people are crazy on the internet. https://linktr.ee/themehrankhan

-# How much i coded this month?
-**This is what I've coded in from 2022 to now, I don't got data older than this.**
 <!--START_SECTION:waka-->
 ![Code Time](http://img.shields.io/badge/Code%20Time-494%20hrs%2031%20mins-blue)